stakar/SigFeatSelector/README.md

-# Sig_Feat_Selector
+# SigFeatSelector
 Project for EEG signal's features extractor that uses Genetic Algorithm.
+Used for data analysis purposes in Master's Degree Thesis

 ## Introduction